 - Sandia National Laboratories, Livermore, Calif.

 - Sandia National Laboratories, Albuquerque, N.M.

-Each site designates a staff member to serve as practicum coordinator, helping fellows find a practicum host and addressing questions throughout the experience.
+Each site designates a staff member as a practicum coordinator to help fellows find a practicum host and address questions throughout the experience.

-The program reimburses fellows’ travel expenses to practicum sites and provides an additional allowance to cover extra expenses.
+The program reimburses fellows’ travel costs to practicum sites and provides an additional allowance to cover extra expenses.

-Fellows may ask to participate in an optional second practicum, giving them a chance to work on an engaging research project at a different DOE laboratory.
+Fellows may ask to participate in an optional second practicum to work on an engaging research project at a different DOE laboratory.